 You can generally purchase alcohol (beer and wine) from between 16 and 18 (usually 18 for spirits), but if in doubt, ask.
 Although you can drive at 17 or 18, you might not be able to hire a car until you're 25.

-Spain also has pretty liberal laws regarding marijuana, although its use is usually reserved for private 'cannabis clubs'.
+Spain also has pretty liberal laws regarding marijuana, although its use is usually reserved for private places.

 In Belgium the possession of up to 3g of cannabis is legal, but selling the drug isn’t, so if you get caught at the point of sale, you could be in trouble.
-Switzerland, Portugal, Ukraine, Malta, Luxembourg, Estonia, Austria and the Czech Republic have also decriminalised possession of marijuana, however, selling remains illegal.
+Switzerland, Italy, Moldova, Russia, Ukraine, Malta, Luxembourg, Estonia, Croatia, Austria, Slovenia and the Czech Republic have also decriminalised possession of marijuana, however, selling remains illegal.
+Portugal was the first country to decriminalise the use of all drugs in 2001.

 Getting caught with drugs in some parts of Europe can lead to imprisonment.
 If in any doubt, err on the side of caution, and don’t even think about taking drugs across international borders.